15-Minute Stovetop Hollandaise Sauce

 Classic Hollandaise Sauce

 When it comes to a brunch menu, a classic eggs benedict gets my vote every time.
-The salty ham, runny poached eggs, and lightly toasted English muffin are all important, but they are nothing compared to the creamy hollandaise sauce on top.
+The salty ham, runny poached eggs, and lightly toasted English muffin or brioche rolls are all important, but they are nothing compared to the creamy hollandaise sauce on top.

 A good hollandaise sauce is one of my favorite from-scratch dressings and sauces.
 It is thick, creamy, and buttery with a light, lemony essence and a hint of spice.
 It’s one of the five “mother sauces” that make up the foundation of French cooking, and in addition to the classic eggs benedict, it tastes great on vegetables, steak, seafood and many egg-based easy breakfast recipes